spine-tools/Spine-Toolbox/docs/source/data_store_form/viewing_data.rst

    :align: center

-To view the parameter value lists from each database, expand the corresponding top-level item in *Parameter value list*.
+To view the parameter value lists from each database, expand the corresponding top-level item.
 To view the values for each list, expand the corresponding list item.